MONAL7634/monal-aditya-portfolio-site/README.md

-# 🌐 Monal Adity's Portfolio
+# 🌐 Monal Aditya's Portfolio

 Welcome to my personal developer portfolio repository.
 This portfolio is a reflection of my journey in tech — featuring my skills, projects, certifications, and a little about me.
 It is built with simplicity, responsiveness, and clean design in mind.